 See the Manuscript Submission section of this guide for more information on the Submission Methods and how to use the NIH Manuscript Submission System (NIHMS).

-Be aware, journals that you published in successfully under the 2008 NIH Public Access Policy may no longer be an option under the 2024 NIH Public Access Policy.
+Be aware, journals that you published in successfully under the 2008 NIH Public Access Policy may no longer be a free/inexpensive option under the 2024 NIH Public Access Policy.
+If the journal imposes any embargo period before allowing release of the article in PubMed Central, you will not be in compliance with the 2024 policy.

 ![]() |